durantschoon/dot_files/README.md

 ### Windows

-In current tests, seems to be working mostly as is with Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install))... will make some tiny adjustments...
+*In current tests, seems to be working mostly as is with Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install))... but I'm still debugging this...*